simonmichael/hledger_site/scripting.md

-If you want others (or future-you) to be able to run your scripts reliably, make them [cabal scripts] or [stack scripts]. stack scripts are currently best for durability, convenience, and sharing, because they:
+If you want others (or future-you) to be able to run your scripts reliably, make them [cabal scripts] or [stack scripts]. stack scripts are currently best for reliability, performance, and sharing, because they:

 - ensure the required GHC version is installed
 - ensure the required haskell packages are installed, based on the script's imports